mubi715/react715/README.md

 # react715
-This is my  first react rep
+This is my  first react repo
+i am learning react from scrach